Edit Blog Post

 So off we went to the border.
 It is a weird place, just below a mountain pass of 4700m or so, a military post, where the soldiers live in big old water tanks converted to dormitories.

-The next problem was how
+The next problem was how to get

 the "green lake" - though it looks more blue to me...

-to get to the Kyrgyz border, which is at least 15 km from the Tajik border post, so after trying to persuade our officer to drive us a little further in the no man's land, he refused and we started walking.
+to the Kyrgyz border, which is at least 15 km from the Tajik border post, so after trying to persuade our officer to drive us a little further in the no man's land, he refused and we started walking.

 The scenery was serene, but it started to get cold and we were already prepared to camp somewhere, when we passed a house and hoped for support, but the people there were as helpless as the surrounding mountain ranges, they even insisted on the fact that it's a 50!!! km walk to the Kyrgyz border...